- Paw Paw 2025 OT/DE Darrin Strey was offered by Kent State

-- Orchard Lake Saint Mary's 2021 DE/TE Nick Williams was offered by B...
+- Orchard Lake Saint Mary's 2025 TE Jayden Savoury was offered by Bow...

 Interview with Cass Tech 2013 DB Jourdan Lewis